-REALTORS®, when seeking to become a buyer/tenant representative, shall not mislead buyers or tenants as to savings or other benefits that might be realized through use of the REALTOR®'s services.
+REALTORS[®], when seeking to become a buyer/tenant representative, shall not mislead buyers or tenants as to savings or other benefits that might be realized through use of the REALTOR[®]'s services.
 (Amended 1/93)

-REALTORS® may represent the seller/landlord and buyer/tenant in the same transaction only after full disclosure to and with informed consent of both parties.
+REALTORS[®] may represent the seller/landlord and buyer/tenant in the same transaction only after full disclosure to and with informed consent of both parties.
 (Adopted 1/93)

-REALTORS® shall submit offers and counter-offers objectively and as quickly as possible.
+REALTORS[®] shall submit offers and counter-offers objectively and as quickly as possible.
 (Adopted 1/93, Amended 1/95)

-When acting as listing brokers, REALTORS® shall continue to submit to the seller/landlord all offers and counter-offers until closing or execution of a lease unless the seller/landlord has waived this obligation in writing.
+When acting as listing brokers, REALTORS[®] shall continue to submit to the seller/landlord all offers and counter-offers until closing or execution of a lease unless the seller/landlord has waived this obligation in writing.
 Upon the written request of a cooperating broker who submits an offer to the listing broker, the listing broker shall provide, as soon as practical, a written affirmation to the cooperating broker stating that the offer has been submitted to the seller/landlord, or a written notification that the seller/landlord has waived the obligation to have the offer presented.
-REALTORS® shall not be obligated to continue to market the property after an offer has been accepted by the seller/landlord.
-REALTORS® shall recommend that sellers/ landlords obtain the advice of legal counsel prior to acceptance of a subsequent offer except where the acceptance is contingent on the termination of the pre-existing purchase contract or lease.
+REALTORS[®] shall not be obligated to continue to market the property after an offer has been accepted by the seller/landlord.
+REALTORS[®] shall recommend that sellers/landlords obtain the advice of legal counsel prior to acceptance of a subsequent offer except where the acceptance is contingent on the termination of the pre-existing purchase contract or lease.
 (Amended 1/20)

-REALTORS®, acting as agents or brokers of buyers/tenants, shall submit to buyers/tenants all offers and counter-offers until acceptance but have no obligation to continue to show properties to their clients after an offer has been accepted unless otherwise agreed in writing.
-REALTORS®, acting as agents or brokers of buyers/tenants, shall recommend that buyers/tenants obtain the advice of legal counsel if there is a question as to whether a pre-existing contract has been terminated.
-(Adopted 1/93, Amended 1/99)
+REALTORS[®], acting as agents or brokers of buyers/tenants, shall submit to buyers/tenants all offers and counter-offers until acceptance but have no obligation to continue to show properties to their clients after an offer has been accepted unless otherwise agreed in writing.
+Upon the written request of the listing broker who submits a counter-offer to the buyer's tenant's broker, the buyer's/tenant's broker shall provide, as soon as practical, a written affirmation to the listing broker stating that the counter-offer has been submitted to the buyers/tenants, or a written notification that the buyers/tenants have waived the obligation to have the counter-offer presented.
+REALTORS[®], acting as agents or brokers of buyers/tenants, shall recommend that buyers/tenants obtain the advice of legal counsel if there is a question as to whether a pre-existing contract has been terminated.
+(Adopted 1/93, Amended 1/22)

-The obligation of REALTORS® to preserve confidential information (as defined by state law) provided by their clients in the course of any agency relationship or non-agency relationship recognized by law continues after termination of agency relationships or any non-agency relationships recognized by law.
-REALTORS® shall not knowingly, during or following the termination of professional relationships with their clients:
+The obligation of REALTORS[®] to preserve confidential information (as defined by state law) provided by their clients in the course of any agency relationship or non-agency relationship recognized by law continues after termination of agency relationships or any non-agency relationships recognized by law.
+REALTORS[®] shall not knowingly, during or following the termination of professional relationships with their clients:

-- 1) reveal confidential information of clients; or - use confidential information of clients to the disadvantage of clients; or - 3) use confidential information of clients for the REALTOR®'s advantage or the advantage of third parties unless: - a) clients consent after full disclosure; or - b) REALTORS® are required by court order; or - it is the intention of a client to commit a crime and the information is necessary to prevent the crime; or - d) it is necessary to defend a REALTOR® or the REALTOR®'s employees or associates against an accusation of wrongful conduct.
+- 1) reveal confidential information of clients; or - 2) use confidential information of clients to the disadvantage of clients; or - 3) use confidential information of clients for the REALTOR[®]'s advantage or the advantage of third parties unless: - a) clients consent after full disclosure; or - b) REALTORS® are required by court order; or - c) it is the intention of a client to commit a crime and the information is necessary to prevent the crime; or - d) it is necessary to defend a REALTOR® or the REALTOR®'s employees or associates against an accusation of wrongful conduct.